 Note 4.
-I am not dealing here with the case of those few transitive verbs that are sometimes used intransitively with the subject understood the way the object would have been understood: cases like His books sell quite well, which means something like "The enterprise of selling his books goes quite well".
+I am not dealing here with the case of those few transitive verbs that are sometimes used intransitively with the subject understood the way the object would have been understood: cases like His books sell quite well, which means something like "The enterprise of selling his books goes quite well" (notice that sell is not a participle).
 This construction is sometimes called the middle.
 It clearly differs from the passive: it can't take a by-phrase.

 8. You can of course leave out all reference to the agent in a passive, precisely because the agent isn't the subject, and only the subject is fully and always obligatory in a tensed clause:

-That doesn't express the identity of the agent of the actual physical tearing down at all — though in this case the identity of the official who gave the order is clear enough, so there's no evasiveness about responsibility.
+That doesn't express the identity of the destructive agent at all — though in this case the source of the authority is clear enough, so there's no evasiveness about responsibility.
 The context might be one in which we don't know which company did it, and any company could have, and it doesn't matter which one it was.
 But you don't have to leave the agent unexpressed in a passive.
 You could say this:

 The demolition agent is specified here, as you might want it to be if corrupt awarding of city contracts was suspected.
 So notice that the passive construction has absolutely nothing to do with the notion of being vague about agency: you can be as explicit as you want to be about who or what did the stuff that the clause talks about, and whether you use a by-phrase may not even matter.
 The passive is often better suited to being explicit about agency than the active is, because the end of the verb phrase is an ideal place to put something you want to emphasize:

 There's no vagueness or evasiveness about whodunnit there: it whacks you in the face with the identity of the murderer.
 If you want to name names and point fingers, there's often no better way to do it than with a passive construction.